American Express (AXP)

 Christophe Le Caillec, Chief Financial Officer

-Raymond Joabar, Group President, Global Commercial Services and Global Servicing
+Raymond Joabar, Group President, Global Commercial Services

-Mr. Joabar joined American Express in 1992 and has accumulated over 33 years of experience in various senior leadership roles across multiple countries and lines of business.
-His past positions include Group President of Global Merchant & Network Services, Chief Risk Officer of American Express Company and American Express National Bank, and President of International Card Services.
-He holds a B.S. in Electrical Engineering from the University of Michigan and an MBA from Manchester Business School.
+Raymond Joabar is the Group President of American Express' Global Commercial Services (GCS) and Global Servicing organizations.
+He joined American Express in 1992 and has accumulated over 33 years of experience in various senior roles across multiple countries and lines of business.
+Before his current role, he served as Group President of Global Merchant & Network Services (GMNS), and also held positions as Chief Risk Officer of both American Express Company and American Express National Bank.
+Mr. Joabar holds a degree in electrical engineering from the University of Michigan and an MBA from Manchester Business School.

 AI Analysis | Feedback